ernestp56/velox/README.md

 # velox
-A project to develop responsive design skills.
+Fun project to work with responsive design and react.
 Please visit https://ernestp56.github.io/velox/ to view.